conveyordata/data-product-portal/README.md

 Adopting the Data Product Portal offers several benefits:
 - **Guided Setup:** Step-by-step assistance involving the right stakeholders for creating data products, requesting access, adding users and registering new data for sharing with other data products.
+- **Governance by Design:** Ensures that data products are compliant with the organization’s data governance policies and standards, with proper approval processes and access controls.
+- **Scale across the organization:** Enables all departments to start new data initiatives easily without having to depend on a central team.
 - **Tech Translation:** Converts high-level concepts into specific configurations settings for platforms like AWS, Azure, Databricks, Snowflake, and others, making sure that each data product is correctly separated and not impacting each other.